muchdogesec/txt2stix/README.md

 	* `standard`: extractions performed by either regex or AI (AI provider must be enabled) for extractions user selected.
 Basic relationships created from extractions back to master Report object generated.
 * `--input_file` (required): the file to be converted.
 Must be `.txt`
 * `--name` (required): name of file, max 72 chars.
 Will be used in the STIX Report Object created.
+* `--report_id` (optional): Sometimes it is required to control the id of the `report` object generated.
+You can therefore pass a valid UUIDv4 in this field to be assigned to the report. e.g. passing `2611965-930e-43db-8b95-30a1e119d7e2` would create a STIX object id `report--2611965-930e-43db-8b95-30a1e119d7e2`.
+If this argument is not passed, the UUID will be randomly generated.
 * `--tlp_level` (optional): Options are `clear`, `green`, `amber`, `amber_strict`, `red`.
 Default if not passed, is `clear`.
 * `--confidence` (optional): value between 0-100.
 Default if not passed is null.
 * `--labels` (optional): comma seperated list of labels.
 Case-insensitive (will all be converted to lower-case).
 Allowed `a-z`, `0-9`. e.g.`label1,label2` would create 2 labels.